 As my self-esteem improved and my behaviour nudged the needle occasionally over the mark dividing destructive from constructive, I got to a point – admittedly later than many women – where I thought, yes, I can do this.
 If I am ever asked about why I became a mother, the answer is simple.
 Because I could.
 Not only because I thankfully had requisite fertility, but also because after many years of working on my self-esteem, I finally believed myself capable of being a mother I thought might be halfway decent.
-But I was still afraid and a bout of post natal anxiety following the birth of my daughter didn’t help…
+But I was still afraid and post-natal anxiety didn’t help…

 That was three years ago.
 This weekend has seen my daughter’s and my son’s birthdays, born two years and two days apart.
 In that time they have both transformed my life, even if it took a little while.
 I love her, love him, and love some more.
 Love their quirks, love my daughter as she discovers the power of her voice, love my son who at the tender age of three has turned out to be the joker of the family.
 I love them not for what they do, but for who they are.

 My children are my greatest teachers simply because they possess and embody the ultimate teaching tool.
 Unconditional love.
 It has given me the platform to become a better person – and a better mother – than I ever thought I could be.
 Sometimes I’m still afraid, but when that fear overwhelms me I take a deep breath, I sink myself deep into that love.